pentandra/proposals/F17/a-systems-perspective/2/index.md

 Here is a rough outline of this second workshop:

-- 10 minutes, Quick recap of previous session.
+- [10]{.oldstyle} minutes, Quick recap of previous session.
 Intro to systems thinking.
-- 15 minutes, 1--2 minute soapbox for each system.
+- [15]{.oldstyle} minutes, [1--2]{.oldstyle} minute soapbox for each system.
 Invite contributor/advocate to present on their system.
 BYOS, but we will provide some as well.
-- 12 minutes × 3, Break into groups.
+- [12]{.oldstyle} minutes × [3]{.oldstyle}, Break into groups.
 Evaluate and diagram each system from a systems point of view.
 Switch systems at least three times.
-- 10--15 minutes, Plenary to discuss and share
+- [10--15]{.oldstyle} minutes, Plenary to discuss and share
-- 10 minutes, Plenary, asking
+- [10]{.oldstyle} minutes, Plenary, asking questions such as the following:

 What's the best stuff up here?
 What do we want to see for sure in any future system of scholarship?
 What is essential, what is vital, what is central?
 What